Despite the city’s small size, with over 260 hotels it’s no easy chore finding the best hotels in Victoria BC.

 How far are most Victoria hotels from the BC Ferry Terminal?

-Most of the Victoria accommodations on our list are located in the city’s downtown core.
+It’s a bit far for most Victoria hotels from the BC Ferry Terminal on our list.
+They are located in the city’s downtown core.
 As a result, travellers entering via the Vancouver ferry can expect a 35-50 minute drive.

 How far are Victoria hotels from Victoria International Airport?